-Expanded polystyrene EPS insulation board is high-performing thermal insulation at the centre of our external wall insulation systems.
-It upgrades the thermal properties of a building, improving U-values, reducing the risk of water penetration and condensation.
-EPS boards can be used on timber, masonry and system-built properties as well as for tile hanging and a wide range of rendering systems.
-It is designed to be applied externally to masonry or timber-backed walls using adhesive and mechanical fixings.
-EPS boards can also be installed in the cavity void if the property is being insulated using cavity wall insulation.
+Expanded polystyrene EPS insulation board is a high-performing thermal insulation at the centre of our external wall insulation systems.
+It significantly upgrades the thermal properties of a building, improving U-values, and reducing the risk of water penetration and condensation.
+EPS boards are compatible with timber, masonry and system-built properties, as well as tile hanging and a wide range of rendering systems.
+EPS has been designed specifically to be applied onto masonry or timber-backed walls using adhesive and mechanical fixings.
+They can also be installed in the cavity void if the property is being insulated using cavity wall insulation.

 - Composition: expanded polystyrene, graphite

 - Weight/m2: 1.13kg

 - Size of boards: 1200 x 600mm

 - Thicknesses available: 20mm, 30mm, 50mm, 70mm, 90mm, 100mm, 150mm and 200mm

 - Coverage in pack: 0.72m2

 Use netting on scaffolding to reduce the amount of polystyrene blowing about in the wind.
 We highly recommend that you try to use a hot knife or hot wire cutters to minimise the number of polystyrene offcuts.
 However, you can still use a standard knife should you choose.
 Ideally, you should cut the EPS insulation boards within a covered area as this reduces offcuts blowing around.

 EPS insulation boards should always be installed in accordance with the manufacturer’s installation guidelines.
 This should cover design and all aspects of the application of the insulation.
 Initially, you can fix the EPS boards to the substrate (masonry or timber) by a mortar/adhesive or simply by mechanical fixings.